Today, we will have a look at the Selaginella apoda care.

 As far as the right temperature is concerned, Selaginella apoda is not very delicate.
-You can keep them at normal room temperatures as well as at colder temperatures.
-However, the ideal temperature for Selaginella is around 13 to 18 degrees (55 to 64 °F).
+It tolerates average room temperatures as well as colder temperatures.

 But the plant tolerates warmer temperatures quite well.

-The relative humidity for Selaginella should be at least about 60 percent.
+The relative humidity for Selaginella should be at least about 60%.
 But values around 80 percent are better.